ethersphere/swarm-guide/contents/runninganode.rst

 Running a private swarm
 =============================

 You can extend your singleton node into a private swarm.
-First you fire up a number of ``bzzd`` instances, following the instructions above.
+First you fire up a number of ``swarm`` instances, following the instructions above.
 You can keep the same datadir, since all node-specific into will reside under ``$DATADIR/bzz-$BZZKEY/``
-Make sure that you create an account for each instance of bzzd you want to run.
+Make sure that you create an account for each instance of swarm you want to run.
 For simplicity we can assume you run one geth instance and each swarm daemon process connects to that via ipc if they are on the same computer (or local network), otherwise you can use http or websockets as transport for the eth network traffic.

-Once your ``n`` nodes are up and running, you can list all there enodes using ``admin.nodeInfo.enode`` (or cleaner: ``console.log(admin.nodeInfo.enode)``) on the bzzd console.
+Once your ``n`` nodes are up and running, you can list all there enodes using ``admin.nodeInfo.enode`` (or cleaner: ``console.log(admin.nodeInfo.enode)``) on the swarm console.
 With a shell one-liner:

 .. code-block:: shell

     geth --exec "console.log(admin.nodeInfo.enode)" attach /path/to/bzzd.ipc

-Then you can for instance connect each node with one particular node (call it bootnode) by injecting ``admin.addPeer(enode)`` into the bzzd console (this has the same effect as if you created a :file:`static-nodes.json` file for devp2p:
+Then you can for instance connect each node with one particular node (call it bootnode) by injecting ``admin.addPeer(enode)`` into the swarm console (this has the same effect as if you created a :file:`static-nodes.json` file for devp2p:

 .. code-block:: shell

-    ./geth --exec "admin.addPeer($BOOTNODE)" attach /path/to/bzzd.ipc
+    geth --exec "admin.addPeer($BOOTNODE)" attach /path/to/bzzd.ipc

-Fortunately there is also an easier short-cut for this, namely adding the ``--bootnodes $BOOTNODE`` flag when you start bzzd.
+Fortunately there is also an easier short-cut for this, namely adding the ``--bootnodes $BOOTNODE`` flag when you start swarm.

 These relatively tedious steps of managing connections needs to be performed only once.
 If you bring up the same nodes a second time, earlier peers are remembered and contacted.

 .. note::
-    Note that if you run several bzzd daemons locally on the same instance, you can use the same data directory ($DATADIR), each bzzd  will automatically use its own subdirectory corresponding to the bzzaccount.
+    Note that if you run several swarm daemons locally on the same instance, you can use the same data directory ($DATADIR), each swarm  will automatically use its own subdirectory corresponding to the bzzaccount.
 This means that you can store all your keys in one keystore directory: $DATADIR/keystore.

 In case you want to run several nodes locally and you are behind a firewall, connection between nodes using your external IP will likely not work.
 In this case, you need to substitute ``[::]`` (indicating localhost) for the IP address in the enode.